startracex/grog/README.md

 # grog

-Grog is a minimalist web framework with domain/route grouping and pluggable handler adapters.
+Grog is a minimalist web framework with domain-based routing and pluggable handler adapters.

+The Grog framework well-suited for developers who want a lightweight, extensible foundation without the overhead of heavier frameworks, or for beginners looking to learn how web frameworks work.

 ## Import